ioangheraszim/Nailz/README.md

 - See hover states for all interactive elements on the page
 - Be able to navigate to different pages
 - Be able to pass product data to description data page
+- Be able to pass product data into cart by pressing on the add to cart button
+- Be able to render the product data in the cart page
 - Add items to the Cart
 - Remove items from the Cart